exercism/csharp/docs/GENERATORS.md

 ## Templates

-The templates are rendered using the [Handlebars.Net library](https://github.com/Handlebars-Net/Handlebars.Net), which supports [handlebars syntax](https://handlebarsjs.com/).
+The templates are rendered using the [Scriban library](https://github.com/scriban/scriban/).

 ## Command-line interface